Table of Contents In this article

 Runstudio / Getty Images

-Store credit cards often have a higher APR
+Store credit cards often have higher APRs

 One of the most important differences between the two is that store credit cards typically have a higher annual percentage rate, or APR.
 That means if you maintain a balance from month to month, you’ll have to deal with higher interest charges.
-According to CNET sister site Bankrate, the average credit card APR is around 19%, but it’s common to see a store credit card with an APR of 24% or more.
+According to CNET’s sister site Bankrate, the average credit card APR is around 19%, but it’s common to see a store credit card with an APR of 24% or more.

 However, if you’re paying off your statement balance in full each month (as you should if you can afford it), you won’t have to worry about interest charges.